rapid7/cluster-discovery/README.md

 This is a library that provides a generic interface to multiple cluster providers.

 ## Cluster Providers
 Cluster providers are something that provides metadata about a collection of hosts in a cluster.
-Supported proviers are as follows:
+Supported providers are as follows:

-* [ ] EC2 Tags
+* [x] EC2 Tags
-* [ ] EC2 AutoScaling Groups
+* [x] EC2 AutoScaling Groups
 * [ ] Consul Services
 * [ ] Static Lists